-Before you call, make sure that you have taken these steps to try to solve the problem yourself:
+Before you call, take these steps to try to solve the problem yourself:

-• Check all cables to make sure that they are connected.
+- Check all cables to make sure that they are connected. - · Check the power switches to make sure that the system is turned on.

-- Check the power switches to make sure that the system is turned on. - Use the troubleshooting information in your system documentation and use the diagnostic tools that come with your system. - Check for technical information, hints, tips, and new device drivers at the following Web site:

-• Use an IBM discussion forum on the IBM Web site to ask questions.
+- Use the troubleshooting information in your system documentation, and use the diagnostic tools that come with your system. - Check for technical information, hints, tips, and new device drivers at the IBM support Web site pages that are listed in this section. - Use an IBM discussion forum on the IBM Web site to ask questions.

-You can solve many problems without outside assistance by following the troubleshooting procedures that IBM provides in the online help or in the documents that are provided with your system and software.
+You can solve many problems without outside assistance by following the troubleshooting procedures that IBM provides in the DS4000 Storage Manager online help or in the documents that are provided with your system and software.
 The information that comes with your system also describes the diagnostic tests that you can perform.
-Most xSeries and IntelliStation systems, operating systems, and programs come with information that contains troubleshooting procedures and explanations of error messages and error codes.
+Most subsystems, operating systems, and programs come with information that contains troubleshooting procedures and explanations of error messages and error codes.
 If you suspect a software problem, see the information for the operating system or program.